dortegas/Movies-ETL/README.md

   - Data Source: Wikipedia data, Kaggle metadata, and the MovieLens rating data
   - Software: Python 3.9.7, Jupyter Notebook and Pandas 1.2.4
   - Database: PostgreSQL 13

+## Results

+ - 6,052 Movie Data rows imported to a SQL Table in PostgreSQL
+ - 26,024,289 Rating Data rows imported to a SQL Table in PostgreSQL